Integration Guide

 email | String | Required | Consumer's email address (must be a valid email format) | "[email protected]" |

-phone_number | String | Required | Consumer's phone number with country code.
-E.164 format preferred for best results. | "+1-667-368-1976" |
+phone_number | String | Required | Consumer's phone number in E.164 format.
+The API expects the standard E.164 format but tolerates hyphens and spaces for user convenience. | "+1-667-368-1976" |

 Initiation delivery response